-Legal Entity Identifier Services
+Legal Entity Identifier Services by GLEIF

 The Global LEI Index is the only global online source for open, standardized and high quality legal entity reference data.
 Any interested party can easily access and search the complete Legal Entity Identifier (LEI) data pool using the web-based search tool developed by GLEIF.

 GLEIF makes available key facts, figures and statistics on the global LEI population via interactive graphs and a world map drill down.
 Get insight at a glance on data such as the total number of LEIs issued to date or the number of LEIs issued in individual countries.

 LEIs and Client Lifecycle Management in Banking - a U.S.$4 Billion Beginning

 Research conducted by McKinsey on behalf of GLEIF has concluded that broader adoption of Legal Entity Identifiers (LEIs) could save the global banking sector U.S.$2-4 billion annually in client onboarding costs alone.
 This represents a saving of between 5 percent and 10 percent of the industry’s U.S.$40bn annual overall spend on the practice.Download GLEIF eBook